 Bachelors Degree in Psychology, Sonoma State University, California

 Level One Marshak Intervention Method Theraplay (attachment based play therapy intervention)

 Member of Utah Association of Play Therapy

 Member of American Society of Reproductive Medicine-Mental Health Practice Group

 Former Clinical Supervisor at Cancer Wellness House

 Previous Policy Advocate addressing health care disparities in Utah

 KSL Contributor on topics such as play therapy, parenting and infertility

 Prior to starting my own practice, I worked in a community mental health clinic seeing children and their families.
-I enjoyed this job very much, I specialized in seeing children 3-12.
+I enjoyed this work very much.
 I have also held positions working with refugees, people with chronic illness, foster care children, and adults with serious and chronic mental health diagnosis.
 Additionally, I have had both personal and clinical training in working with those experiencing infertility.